OpenFogStack/tinyFaaS/README.md

 To get an overview of deployed functions run `./scripts/list.sh`
 To fetch logs run `./scripts/logs.sh`

+## Ports

+* tcp 8080: management system, anyone who can access this can deploy arbitrary docker containers on your host system
+* tcp 5683: http server, this is where your functions will be

 ## Changes of this fork

 * uploading functions on runtime